 Increased academic expectations are also apparent in the assessment of student progress.
 In the middle school formal assessments, tests and quizzes become more prominent.
 In addition, in each of year of the middle school, students demonstrate mastery of an area of study by presenting exhibitions in front of members of the school community.
 Students also take ownership of their academic progress by developing portfolios of their work, reflecting on their progress and setting goals for growth.

 The social and emotional aspects of middle school students’ lives are paramount to their healthy growth.
 An advisory teacher, who meets with students daily for check-ins and formally twice a week, is responsible for overseeing a student’s whole educational experience and is the primary liaison between school and home on issues relating to a child’s progress.
 During advisory period, students have a forum in which to share their thoughts, question difficult situations, and confront ideas that will have a direct impact on their developing identity and academic, social, spiritual, and moral self.
+A social emotional curriculum, Second Step, is used by the advisors to support the learning.
 Students study human growth and development in a yearly health course and reach out to the community through year long community service projects.
-Girls spend time reflecting on gender issues and their Jewish identities each month in the Rosh Chodesh: It’s A Girl Thing program, and boys develop media awareness through a Jewish values‐based curriculum.

 Middle school students are also given an increasing voice and expanded role in their school lives.
 Students volunteer to participate in student committees, follow their interests and passions during activities period, and shape the tone of our daily minyan (prayer service) by serving as student leaders and gabbaim.
 Middle school students also have a wider range of extracurricular opportunities, including after‐school interscholastic athletics.